jovialchat/chatsystem_docs/docs/architectural_overview.md

 - **`username`** is an unique *string* assigned manually by the client during registration. **(optional)**
 - **`password`** is assigned manually by the client during registration.

 ## Services

 ### User Management System (UMS)

-User Management System mircoserive is required for client/user registration, authorization and verification.
+User Management System mircoserive is required for registration, authorization and verification of clients and applications

 Jovial Chat System requires secured client identification and verification.
 To fullfill this UMS allows the client aquire a web token signed with a secret key, this signed token can be used to access other micoservices (such as FSS & MDS).

+**UMS must allow following operations**

+- Register new Apps to the system and provide app_key
+- Verify App with app_key
+- Register new user to the system
+- User login and provide signed user token

 ### File Store System (FSS)
 ### Message Delivery System (MDS)